AvidGameFan/EDMCP/EDMCP/README.md

 # EDMCP - Easy Diffusion Model Context Protocol Server

-A C# MCP (Model Context Protocol) server that bridges LM Studio with Easy Diffusion for image generation.
+A C# MCP (Model Context Protocol) server that bridges LM Studio (or other LLM UI) with Easy Diffusion for image generation.

 ## Features